-The Vice Imprest Fund (Fund) was established by the CMPD Special Investigations Bureau, Vice and Narcotics Division (Division), for use in ongoing investigations related to controlled substances, prostitution, gambling, and other criminal activities.
+The Vice Imprest Fund (Fund) was established by the CMPD Special Investigations Bureau, Vice and Narcotics Division (Division), for use in ongoing investigations related to controlled substances, prostitution, and other criminal activities.

 The Division is currently authorized to maintain \$49,000 cash in the Fund.
-CMPD's standard operating procedures call for an audit to replenish the Fund.
+CMPD's standard operating procedures call for initiating the audit process to replenish the Fund.
 After reviewing all vouchers and files and notifying the Division Commander, the shift Sergeant notifies Internal Audit and requests the audit.
-For FY 2020, the budget for replenishment is \$230,000.
+For FY 2021, the budget for replenishment is \$230,000.